 Cork Philharmonic Winds was founded by its conductor, Robert O’Brien, in 2012 to give Cork-based wind, brass and percussion players the opportunity to perform original music of the highest quality written for wind ensembles and band.
-For this concert, the ensemble welcomes guest conductor Liam Daly for a typically diverse programme featuring works and arrangements by Stephen Parker, Tommy Grace, Claire Meehan and Robert O’Brien.
+For this concert, the ensemble welcomes guest conductor Liam Daly for a typically diverse programme featuring works and arrangements by Irish composers, including Fergal Carroll, Declan Townsend, Vincent Kennedy, John C. Murphy and Robert O’Brien.

 Cork Philharmonic Winds was founded by its conductor, Robert O’Brien, in 2012 to give Cork-based wind, brass and percussion players the opportunity to perform original music of the highest quality written for wind ensembles and band.
 Repertoire performed to date ranges from the Petite Symphonie of Charles Gounod written for just nine players, to the iconic Music for Prague by Karel Husa and from classic, much loved band pieces such as the First Suite in Eb by Gustav Holst to the Irish premiere of Lucas Garner’s ‘Mjolnir’ – Concerto for Timpani and Band.
 Soloists to perform with the group include: Michael Marshall (trombone), Roy Doherty (clarinet), Kevin Power (timpani), Lynda Lee (soprano), Ken Marshall (saxophone), Gary Curtin (euphonium) and Michael Mullins (trumpet).